dr-rodriguez/ollama-ttrpg-query/README.md

 **Important Note:** The notes don't fully explain the *origin* of this creature or its connection to the history of the goblins and the mountain.
 It seems to be a creature of immense power and potentially ancient origins, but more information is needed.

+## Troubleshooting

+If you have issues with connecting to Ollama, double check OLLAMA_HOST in your environment variables.
+If running locally, it should be set to `http://localhost:11434`.